Orjuelalaley/Final_proyect/README.md

 # Final_proyect
 # Hello, this is a repository in which I created a very simple game in python.
-Rock, paper, scissors and I would like to share it with the community.
+Rock, paper and scissors and I would like to share it with the community.